New EV Chargers Coming to British Columbia

 Quotes

 "We're giving Canadians the greener options they want to get to where they need to go.
-We're building a coast-to-coast network of electric vehicle charging stations from St. John's to Victoria, and now we're building more right here in British Columbia.
+We're building a coast-to-coast network of electric vehicle charging stations from St. John's to Victoria, and now we're building more right here in British Columbia, as well as at sites in Ontario and Alberta.
 This is how we get to net zero by 2050."

 The Honourable Seamus O'Regan Jr.